1793 Philadelphia yellow fever epidemic: Carey's accusations

 the great prices paid did not escape the observation of that worthy and vigilant magistrate, Matthew Clarkson, mayor of the city, and president of the committee.
 He sent for us and requested that we use our influence to lessen the wages of the nurses.
 But on informing him of the cause, i.e., that of the people over-bidding one another, it was concluded unnecessary to attempt anything on that head; therefore, it was left to the people concerned.

-Allen and Jones noted that white nurses also profited and stole from their patients.
+Allen and Jones note that white nurses also profited and stole from their patients.
 "We know that 6 pounds was demanded by and paid to a white woman, for putting a corpse into a coffin; and 40 dollars was demanded and paid to 4 white men, for bringing it down the stairs."
 Many black nurses served without compensation:

 "A poor black man, named Sampson, went constantly from house to house where distress was, and no assistance, without fee or reward.
 He was smitten with the disorder and died.
 After his death, his family was neglected by those he had served.
 Sarah Bass, a poor black widow, gave all the assistance she could, in several families, for which she did not receive anything; and when anything was offered her, she left it to the option of those she served."